seangrze/MinesweeperSolver/README.md

 # How to Play

-To play the game, run GUIDriver.
+To play the game, run GUIDriver in Java 12.0.2.
 This will present the user with a 30 x 16 grid with 99 mines.
 Then you can play as usual.
 To activate the solver, press S on your keyboard.
 The solver will attempt to win the game using the same information as the player.

 # How it Works